cn-uofbasel/BACnet/groups/13-sneakernet/docs/Scope Statement.md

 * Common process:
     * Connect USB drive to PC
     * Start sneakernet software from USB
-    * Specify path to local representation
     * Chose import operation
-* Postcondition success: Events on the USB drive are successfully merged into the local representation
+* Postcondition success: Events on the USB drive are successfully merged into the local representation and events no longer needed deleted from the USB's storage
 * Postcondition failure: Error during merging f.ex. corrupt data

 ### Use Case 3: